Microdosing GLP-1 Peptides: A Detailed Guide

 - Completely avoid the side effects or only experience mild ones.

 - Standard doses of GLP-1s can often lead to massive weight loss.
-While this might sound good on paper, it can also mean that you’re losing muscle mass, which is detrimental to overall health.
-This is one of the reasons doctor Craig Koniver, a peptide specialist who recently appeared on the Huberman Lab podcast, likes to start his patients on microdoses and keep the weight loss below 2 lb/week.
+While this might sound good on paper, it can also mean that a person is losing muscle mass, which is detrimental to overall health.
+This is one of the reasons doctor Craig Koniver, a peptide specialist who appeared on the Huberman Lab podcast, likes to start his patients on microdoses and keep the weight loss below 2 lb/week.

-- Work up to standard doses more safely since it gives your body time to adjust to the medication.
+- Working up to standard doses more safely since it gives the body time to adjust to the peptide.

 - Another lesser-known use of microdosing is for non-weight-related benefits, like reducing inflammation or pain.